Common Configuration (SIP)

 If both are defined, then both must match before the trace trap is considered matched.

 trace_level 0 - 3 [Required] The trace level.
+Possible values are:

 Levels higher than debug should be used with caution in a production environment.